spencercarnage/personal/src/content/blog/tailwind-codemod.md

 }
 ```

-Using this JSON file, you can write a codemod to update all instances of the
-Material Design-inspired class names in your React components to those that
-follow the Tailwind color naming convention.

-Parsing tailwind.config.mjs
+This JSON file will be used by the codemod to rewrite the React components that
+are being ported over from the legacy application.

+## Parsing Tailwind Config Files

 How can we extract the values from the Tailwind config files using Node.js?
-The
+With
-answer is JSCodeShift.
+JSCodeShift.

 JSCodeShift is a library designed for writing "codemods".
 A codemod is an
 automated script used to refactor or modify code at scale, often across large
-codebases.
+code bases.
 It is commonly employed to update syntax, migrate libraries, or
 implement consistent coding standards efficiently.
 In this initial step, instead
 of using JSCodeShift to write a codemod, I will use it to parse the two config
 files and create the JSON file needed for the codemod that will update the React
 components.

-The script I'll demonstrate is designed to run with Node version 20.
-Managing
-two separate codebases in different directories, I placed this script in a new
+With two separate code bases in different directories, I placed this script in a
-folder adjacent to those directories, named `tailwind-codemod`, and initialized
+new folder adjacent to those directories, named `tailwind-codemod`.
+After
-it using `npm init -y`.
-Using `zsh`, I executed the following commands:
+initializing the script with `npm init -y` I used `zsh` to execute the following
+commands:

 ```
 mkdir tailwind-codemod && cd $_
 npm init -y
 ```

-Next, I installed JSCodeshift:
+Next, I installed JSCodeshift and created a `index.mjs` file for my script:

 ```
-npm i jscodeshift@^0.15.2 nopt
+npm i jscodeshift@^0.15.2
+touch index.mjs
 ```

 I used `jscodeshift@^0.15.2` when I originally wrote this script.
 When I tried
 using the latest version for this post, I ran into some issues.
+I do not recall
-So `0.15.2` it
+what those issues were so `0.15.2` it is.
-is.

-To pass the two config files as command-line arguments to the script, I used:
+My intent is to write a script that I can pass the paths of the two code bases
+to as arguments.
+This script then outputs a JSON file into my `tailwind-codemod`
+directory.

 ```
 node index.mjs --legacy path/to/tailwind.legacy.js --updated path/to/tailwind.new.mjs
 ```

-MAYBE DELETE THIS PARAGRAPH BELOW?

-While I directly imported these files, crafting Node CLI scripts is a hobby I
-enjoy.
-Incorporating the `--legacy` and `--updated` CLI arguments adds an extra
-layer of functionality to this process.

-The entire contents of `tailwind-codemod/index.mjs` are below, and have been
+The contents of `tailwind-codemod/index.mjs` are below, and have been commented
-commented to explain each step.
+to explain each step.

 ```
 import fs from "node:fs/promises";